 Collaborations

 Together with Jiya Pandya and Tanushree Sarkar, I am co-editing a special issue of Disability Studies Quarterly.
 Titled “Peripheral Crip Critique,” our special issue focuses on disability and crip theory in the Global South/Majority World.
-We are accepting abstracts until February 15th, 2025.
-The full call for papers, including information on what abstract submissions should respond to, can be found here.
-If you have any questions about submitting, please do not hesitate to write to us at peripheralcripcritique@gmail.com.
+The full call for papers can be found here.
+Abstracts for this special issue were accepted until February 15th, 2025, but if you would like to be involved in the project in other ways or receive updates about this body of work, please do not hesitate to write to us at peripheralcripcritique@gmail.com.

 I am the Managing Editor of Platypus, an interdisciplinary science studies blog.
 We warmly welcome interdisciplinary writing and multimodal content on science and technology studies.
 If you have an idea that you’d like to explore or an interest that you think would be a particularly good fit for the blog, please feel free to write to editor@castac.org